-If you have been injured in a truck accident in Fort Smith, our experienced attorneys may be able to secure compensation for you.
-Put our trucking accident experience to work for you by calling Arkansas injury lawyer Ken Kieklak at (479) 316-0438 or contact us online today.
+If you have been injured in a truck accident in Fort Smith, the Kieklak Law Firm may be able to secure compensation for you.
+Put our trucking accident experience to work for you by calling Arkansas injury lawyer Ken Kieklak at (479) 316-0438.
+You could also schedule your free legal consultation online.

-Common Reasons for Truck Accidents in Fort Smith
+Common Reasons for Truck Accidents in Fort Smith, AR

-Smaller vehicles cutting in front of the truck – Trucks require a substantially longer distance to bring their vehicle to a complete stop, or even slow their vehicle.
+Trucks require a substantially longer distance to bring their vehicle to a complete stop or even slow their vehicle.
 Accidents are common when a car cuts in front of a truck.

-Driving in a driver’s blind spots – Semi-trucks have significant blind spots located to the sides and behind of their vehicle.
-Drivers should avoid driving in a semi truck’s blind spots, specifically, drivers should avoid driving alongside a truck for an extended period of time.
+Semi-trucks have significant blind spots located to the sides and behind their vehicle.
+Drivers should avoid driving in a semi truck’s blind spots; specifically, drivers should avoid driving alongside a truck for an extended period of time.
 Because of their substantial blind spots, truck drivers may not be able to see another vehicle when they change lanes.

 Some of the common reasons for a truck accident which can be attributed to a truck driver include:

-Semi-truck drivers fatigue – While this accident type can be generally considered to be a driver error, because of its significance in the trucking industry, it warrants its own category.
-Drivers are expected to follow laws and regulations pertaining to the amount of time they can be on the road, however, many accidents can be attributed to drivers driving well beyond the length of service laws.
+While this accident type can be generally considered to be a driver error, because of its significance in the trucking industry, it warrants its own category.
+Drivers are expected to follow laws and regulations pertaining to the amount of time they can be on the road; however, many accidents can be attributed to drivers driving well beyond the length of service laws.